-At my current organisation, we have an awesome culture.
-Everyone who works here will tell you that.
-But what does it mean, really?
-We recently had an anonymous survey about the culture within our Engineering teams.
-The idea was to put some kind of descriptive definition of it together, so that we could share it with potential recruits, and build upon it to maintain and improve going forwards.
+I recently took part in a survey of 100+ software engineers.
+The idea was to put some kind of descriptive definition of our culture together, so that we could share it with potential recruits, and build upon it to maintain and improve going forwards.

 The result?
 We’ve found that it’s something very difficult to put into words (although I guess we could just string out a list of the usual adjectives), except by example.
 And there are loads of examples to draw from!
 One of my favourites is an engineer asking, “Please can I leave early today?
 I need to…” at which point his manager interrupted him with “I don’t need to know.
 I trust you to manage your hours and workload”, and walked away.
 Jaw-dropping, right?
 WHY is it jaw-dropping?
 Why isn’t every workplace like this?
 I don’t know, but I can guess: it’s difficult, it can be expensive, and it requires a total turnaround in thinking patterns.
 Much like adopting properly agile approaches needs a switch to be thrown in heads across the entire organisation.
 And that can be painful, if not seemingly impossible.
 Letting go of command & control in favour of trust and collaboration is hard if C&C is all you’ve ever known.